lokhman/django-better-choices/README.md

 PAGE_STATUS.ON_HOLD == 'custom_on_hold'     # True
 PAGE_STATUS.CREATED == PAGE_STATUS.CREATED  # True
 ```
 > `Choices.Value` is an immutable string class, which object cannot be modified after initialisation.
-Standard non-magic `str` methods are not supported in `Choices.Value`, in other cases its object behaves like a normal string, e.g. `{'val1': 'something'}[CHOICES.VAL1] == 'something'`.
+Native non-magic `str` methods can be overridden in `Choices.Value` custom parameters. `Choices.Value` behaves like a normal string, e.g. `{'val1': 'something'}[CHOICES.VAL1] == 'something'`.

 ### Search in choices
 Search in choices is performed by value.